RobTillaart/AD5593R/README.md

 The datasheet mentions a number of suitable external references which include the AD780, AD1582, ADR431, REF193, and ADR391.

-As always, feedback is welcome.
+Feedback as always is welcome.

 Also if there is functionality missing, please open an issue on GitHub.